 Written comments and suggestions may be submitted at any time for Agency consideration to the Division of Dockets Management, Food and Drug Administration, 5630 Fishers Lane, Room 1061, (HFA-305), Rockville, MD, 20852.
 When submitting comments, please refer to the exact title of this guidance document.
 Comments may not be acted upon by the Agency until the document is next revised or updated.

 Additional copies are available from the Internet.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
 Please use the document number (1680) to identify the guidance you are requesting.

 Guidance for Industry and FDA Staff

 Radiation Safety Considerations for X-Ray Equipment Designed for Hand-Held Use

 The intent of this guidance is to advise manufacturers and FDA staff about safety procedures and recommendations that should be provided to the end user to promote safe use of hand-held x-ray equipment.
 In general, there are a number of regulations, consensus safety standards, and radiation protection guidelines governing the performance and use of diagnostic x-ray equipment.
 Diagnostic x-ray equipment manufactured for the US market must meet the performance requirements described in Title 21 of the Code of Federal Regulations, sections 1020.30 through 1020.33, which require manufacturers to provide users with operational and safety information as well as to meet standards for equipment performance.1